foz/foz.github.com/debian-rails-setup.md

 	$ sudo aptitude install fail2ban denyhosts

-## setup postfix
+## Set Up Mail

-See my notes about [installing Postfix as a sending-only relay mailserver](postfix-notes.html).
+See the notes about [installing Postfix as a sending-only relay mailserver](postfix-notes.html), in which the mail is outgoing only (smart relay).

 ## Install nginx/passenger